Former Downey City Council Candidate Salvador Franco Hit With 37 Felony Counts

 The Orange County District Attorney has charged seven defendants in three separate cases for insurance fraud of over $100,000 in February.

-Among the defendants is former Downey City Council candidate Salvador Franco Jr.
+Among the defendants is former Downey City Council candidate Salvador Franco, Jr.

-Franco was charged with attempting to defraud multiple insurers of approximately $120,000, he pleaded no contest.
+The former Bell Gardens councilman, Franco was charged with attempting to defraud multiple insurers of approximately $120,000, he pleaded no contest.

 Franco was charged with 37 felony counts including insurance fraud and conspiracy to commit insurance fraud.
 If convicted, he faces a maximum sentence of 41 years in state prison.